-Collaborative Goal setting:

-Collaborating with the mentor to identify core strengths and improvement areas, setting short- and long-term goals, and establishing practical steps to achieve them (e.g., improving communication skills by leading small group exercises).

-Recording Development:

-Documentation Methods:
+- Documentation Methods:

-• Reflective Journal:
+- Reflective Journal:

-Daily or weekly journal entries to record key learnings, challenges faced, and mentor feedback, allowing for regular self-reflection.
+- Daily or weekly journal entries to record key learnings, challenges faced, and mentor feedback, allowing for regular self-reflection.

-Digital Tools:
+- O Digital Tools:

-Using apps or digital platforms (e.g., Trello, OneNote) to organise notes, track goals, and upload any relevant materials or feedback.
+- Using apps or digital platforms (e.g., Trello, OneNote) to organise notes, track goals, and upload any relevant materials or feedback.

-Mediums for Recording:
+- Mediums for Recording:

-• Written Entries:
+- O Written Entries:

-Detailed notes on mentorship experiences, insights gained, and personal observations.
+- Detailed notes on mentorship experiences, insights gained, and personal observations.

-Video or Audio Logs:
+- Video or Audio Logs:

-Recording reflections verbally to capture personal thoughts, self-evaluation, and progress in a multimedia format.
+- Recording reflections verbally to capture personal thoughts, self-evaluation, and progress in a multimedia format.

-3. Be able to reflect Scope

-on own experience as a mentee within a sports-based Teaching will cover:
+3. Be able to reflect on own experience as a mentee within a sports-based mentorship.

-mentorship.
 Benefits of Sports-Based Mentorship:

-Personal and Professional Growth:

-• Mentees often gain self-confidence, improve communication skills, and broaden their network within the sports industry.
+- Personal and Professional Growth: - Mentees often gain self-confidence, improve communication skills, and broaden their network within the sports industry.

 Skill Development:

 Direct experience allows mentees to refine technical skills (e.g., coaching techniques) and professional skills (e.g., time management).

-Career Insight and Exploration:
+• Career Insight and Exploration:

 By observing the mentor and their professional environment, mentees gain an understanding of career paths, job responsibilities, and industry demands, which informs their own career decisions.

 • Feedback and Self-Assessment:

 Assessing Feedback:

-Reviewing feedback from mentors and other professionals to understand strengths and improvement areas.
-Specific feedback (e.g., on leadership skills or technical abilities) helps mentees focus on targeted development.
+- Reviewing feedback from mentors and other professionals to understand strengths and improvement areas. - Specific feedback (e.g., on leadership skills or technical abilities) helps mentees focus on targeted development.

-• Evaluating Performance:
+Evaluating Performance:

 Reflecting on feedback in relation to personal goals and using it to identify strengths, areas for development, and steps to address challenges in the future.

 • Experience Summary and Future Recommendations:

-• Describing Mentorship Experience:
+O Describing Mentorship Experience:

 Summarising the overall experience, including initial expectations, key challenges, significant accomplishments, and how each of these elements impacted personal and professional growth.

-Future Career Recommendations:
+• Future Career Recommendations:

-• Further Development Suggestions:
+$\circ \quad \text{Further Development Suggestions:} \\$

 Based on the mentorship experience, mentees may identify new areas of interest, additional skills to develop, or certifications to pursue.

-• Long-Term Goal Setting:

-Using insights from the mentorship to set new career goals, such as applying for internships, seeking further mentorships, or specialising in specific sports-related areas (e.g., sports psychology, physical training).
+Long-Term Goal Setting: Using insights from the mentorship to set new career goals, such as applying for internships, seeking further mentorships, or specialising in specific sports-related areas (e.g., sports psychology, physical training).